Sodium phenoxide: Synthesis and structure

 This route once was the principal industrial route to phenol.

 Structure

 Like other sodium alkoxides, solid sodium phenoxide adopts a complex structure involving multiple Na-O bonds.
 Solvent-free material is polymeric, each Na center being bound to three oxygen ligands as well as the phenyl ring.
-Adducts of sodium phenoxide are molecular, such as the cubane-type cluster [NaOPh]_{4}(HMPA)_{4}.
+Adducts of sodium phenoxide are molecular, such as the cubane-type cluster [NaOPh]4(HMPA)4.